MelindaHasselbring/bamazon/README.md

 ![Order failed - Insufficient Inventory](./images/orderFailed.png)

-* Bamazon app also validates the data enetered.
+* Bamazon app also validates the data entered.
 If the data is not correct, it will throw a notification error and will ask the user to enter the corect data.
 ![Order failed - Insufficient Inventory](./images/isValidData.png)